roeybiran/.hammerspoon/README.md

 ## Features

 - Documented, modular and completely Spoon-based.
-- Includes, amongst others: a `~/Downloads` watcher, Wi-Fi watcher, and an extensible app watcher with lots of (optional) app-specific automations + UI scripts.
+- Includes, among others: a `~/Downloads` watcher, Wi-Fi watcher, and an extensible app watcher with lots of app-specific automations.
-- Easy on system resources, even with all Spoons loaded.
+- Easy on system resources.
-- Linted with `luacheck` and formatted with `LuaFormatter`.

 ## Notes

 - Works best with v0.9.79 or newer.
 - The `rb` folder included with this repo contains dependencies for some Spoons.
-It is required.
+It's required.

-- Spoons with names prefixed with an underscore are app-specific.
-They must be used in conjunction with `AppSpoonsManager.spoon` and `AppWatcher.spoon`, and will be activated when the target app gains focus.
-This approach may be an overkill with apps for which I have a single automation, but I find it to promote clarity and separation-of-concerns in the config.
+## To Do

+## What's New

+- Massive general cleanup and dead code removal.

 ## API